Mathématique: Chapter 57

 It felt like a lifetime ago.

 “We thought of that,” Sheppard said, picking up on Mitchell’s observation.
-“Gonna be pretty hard to confirm or deny if he really has a total lack of personal memory.
-But I did ask him about the Riemann Hypothesis, so we can see what he says about that.
+“Gonna be pretty hard to confirm or deny if he has a total lack of personal memory.
+But I did ask him about the Riemann Hypothesis, so we can see what he says.
 I don’t know, though, dialing Atlantis to say hi seems pretty low yield for the LA.
 I have a feeling it’s him.
 The message was pretty witty and fun.”

 “What did it say?”
 Carter asked.

-“It said ‘All the other boys try to chase me, so here’s my PGP key, so encrypted message me, maybe.”
+“It said ‘All the other boys try to chase me, but here’s my PGP key, so encrypted message me maybe’.”

 There was a long silence.

-McKay shoved his way back on camera.
+McKay shoved his way back into the center of the frame.
 “It’s from a pop song,” he said.

-“It matches Sheppard’s original message to him,” Young offered the room.
+“It matches Sheppard’s original message to him,” Young offered.
 “I’ve seen the diagram.”

 “You diagrammed our STMP protocol for him?”
 Carter snapped, incredulous.